AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 -->
 * Experience the new navigation with left menus and folders

-**Create, launch and measure your single email campaign**
+**Create, launch and measure your email campaign**

 * Design personalized email content with the email editor
-* Define Audiences with the segment builder
+* Define audiences with the segment builder
 * Preview, test and send your email messages
-* Monitor sending and measure results with built-in reports
+* Monitor send and measure results with built-in reports

 <!--
 add info somewhere to remind users that